-6. If you open the file
+6. If you use a web browser to open the file

 pythia81xx/htmldoc/Welcome.html

 you will gain access to the online manual, where all available methods and parameters are described.
 Use the left-column index to navigate among the topics, which are then displayed in the larger right-hand field.